| | | June 2005 news

 its way down to BC from C2 and they found Camp 1 destroyed 30 minutes

+after the avalanche.
 "I will never forget that sight," reported Olaf Rieck.

 "In the place where the colorful tents of Camp 1 stood, there